pixl8/Preside-CMS/support/docs/source/devguides/presideobjects.rst

 You can instruct the Preside Data Objects system to organise your objects' data into your system's individual sites (see :doc:`sites`).
 Doing so will mean that any data reads and writes will be specific to the currently active site.

-To enable this feature for an object, simply add the :code:`siteTenant` attribute to the :code:`component` tag:
+To enable this feature for an object, simply add the :code:`siteFiltered` attribute to the :code:`component` tag:

 .. code-block:: java

-    component output=false siteTenant=true {
+    component output=false siteFiltered=true {
         // ...
     }